stevenharradine/npm-linkshare/README.md

 * user: username to post link
 * password: password of user to post link
-* ink: link to post
+* link: link to post

 ### GET ###
 Used for select operations